Barrier island: Canada

 Barrier Islands can also be found in Maritime Canada, and other places along the coast.
 A good example is found at Miramichi Bay, New Brunswick, where Portage Island as well as Fox Island and Hay Island protect the inner bay from storms in the Gulf of Saint Lawrence.

 Mexico

-Mexico's Gulf Coast has numerous barrier islands and barrier Peninsulas.
+Mexico's Gulf of Mexico coast has numerous barrier islands and barrier peninsulas.

 New Zealand

 Barrier islands are more prevalent in the north of both of New Zealand's main islands.
-Notable barrier islands in New Zealand include Matakana Island, which guards the entrance to Tauranga Harbour, and Rabbit Island, at the southern end of Tasman Bay / Te Tai-o-Aorere.
+Notable barrier islands in New Zealand include Matakana Island, which guards the entrance to Tauranga Harbour, and Rabbit Island, at the southern end of Tasman Bay.
 See also Nelson Harbour's Boulder Bank, below.

+India

+The Vypin Island in the Southwest coast of India in Kerala is 27 km long.
+It is also one of the most densely populated islands in the world.

+Indonesia

+The Indonesian Barrier Islands lie off the western coast of Sumatra.
+From north to south along this coast they include Simeulue, the Banyak Islands (chiefly Tuangku and Bangkaru), Nias, the Batu Islands (notably Pini, Tanahmasa and Tanahbala), the Mentawai Islands (mainly Siberut, Sipura, North Pagai and South Pagai Islands) and Enggano Island.

 Europe

 Barrier islands can be observed in the Baltic Sea from Poland to Lithuania as well as distinctly in the Wadden Islands, which stretch from the Netherlands to Denmark.
 Lido di Venezia and Pellestrina are notable barrier islands of the Lagoon of Venice which have for centuries protected the city of Venice in Italy.
 Chesil Beach on the south coast of England developed as a barrier beach.
+Barrier beaches are also found in the north of the Azov and Black seas.